peteralcock/ZEPSEC/README.md

 ### Current Status

-While ZEPSEC is in active development, the current open-source version is in Russian (our English version is proprietary, teeheehaha...) and stable and suitable for production use by experienced security professionals.
-We continuously update and improve our platform based on user feedback and emerging security needs.
+While ZEPSEC is in active development, the current open-source version is in Russian (to encourage you to pay for our Ai-assisted English version which is available via paid subscription).
+This first releease suitable for use by experienced security professionals.

 ### Screenshots
 ![](rism7.png)